-- 1 In connection with the cost of capital analysis the Board notes that the filing guideline - 2 factors for ROE, ROI and Premium to Surplus Ratio were based on the recent order of - 3 the Board issued following a comprehensive hearing with expert testimony.
-Proposals - 4 incorporating alternate factors for ROE, ROI and Premium to Surplus Ratio are approved - 5 when fully supported.
-In the context of the supporting materials the Board makes the - 6 following determinations in relation to these factors.
+In connection with the cost of capital analysis the Board notes that the filing guideline factors for ROE, ROI and Premium to Surplus Ratio were based on the recent order of the Board issued following a comprehensive hearing with expert testimony.
+Proposals incorporating alternate factors for ROE, ROI and Premium to Surplus Ratio are approved when fully supported.
+In the context of the supporting materials the Board makes the following determinations in relation to these factors.

-• In connection with the Applicant's proposed ROE of 12.5%, the Board finds that the Applicant has not fully supported the proposal.
+• In connection with the Applicant's proposed ROE of 15%, the Board finds that the Applicant has not fully supported the proposal.
 The Applicant did not provide sufficient financial information or expert opinion to support the proposed ROE.
 NERA determined that insufficient evidence was provided to support an ROE higher than 10%.
+While the Applicant proposes a higher ROE on the basis of the fact that it writes substandard risks, NERA provided its opinion that this would not justify an increased ROE in the circumstances.
 The Board finds that the Applicant has not provided sound rationale or additional compelling evidence to support the use of an ROE other than 10%.

-• In connection with the Applicant's proposed ROI of 3.7%, the Applicant has provided information with respect to the requested ROI including a Statement of Investment Policies and Procedures.
-NERA, after a full review of the available information including a weighted average yield for insurers operating in Newfoundland and Labrador, found that the requested ROI of 3.7% was reasonable in the circumstances.
-Based on all the available information, the Board accepts the proposed rate of return as reasonable.
+• In connection with the Applicant's proposed ROI of 3.7%, the Applicant has not provided the necessary information to support the requested ROI.
+NERA, after a full review of the available information, constructed a proxy investment portfolio and calculated an ROI of 5.14% for the Applicant.
+Based on all the available information, the Board accepts 5.14% as a reasonable rate of return on investment.